remotion-dev/remotion/packages/docs/docs/terminology.md

 ## Entry point

 The entry point is the file where the Remotion CLI and Node.JS APIs will look for a Remotion project.
 By default in most templates, it is `src/index.ts`.
+In older projects, it may have an `.tsx` extension instead of `.ts`.
 The entry point can be passed to the render command, for example: `npx remotion render src/index.ts`.
 The entry point should call [`registerRoot()`](/docs/register-root).

 In the [Remotion Player](#remotion-player), there is no concept of an entry point.
 You directly pass a React component and metadata to the [`<Player>`](/docs/player/player).